vishvAsa/notes/artha/economics/tax/india.md

 ## Wealth tax
 Reference: [it.gov doc](https://www.incometaxindia.gov.in/Tutorials/41.%20Wealth_Tax.pdf).

-Wealth-tax is being levied only on non-productive assets like urban land, buildings (except residence, rented space), jewellery, bullion and vehicles, cash over Rs.50,000- etc. The current rate of Wealthtax is 1 % on the aggregate market value of chargeable assets as on 31st March every year in excess of Rs.1.5 million.
+Wealth-tax is being levied only on non-productive assets like urban land, buildings (except residence, rented space), jewellery, bullion and vehicles, cash over Rs.50,000- (not money in bank) etc. The current rate of Wealthtax is 1 % on the aggregate market value of chargeable assets as on 31st March every year in excess of Rs.1.5 million.
 However, assets located outside India owned by NRI (not a resident) shall not come under wealth tax bracket.

 Penalties: The penalty for filing wealth tax returns is 1% per month from the due date.